leonhsu95/workout-tracker/README.md

 ## Description

-Workout Tracker is a simple app that helps you log all the exercises you have created, stores them into a NOSQL Database.
+Workout Tracker is a simple app that helps you log all the exercises you have created, stores them into a NoSQL Database.
 You can store both Resistance and Cardio exercises with their unique information and data fields and finally mark them as complete when done.

 ## Table of Contents